BatDon/CovenantSermons/README.md

 ## Bugs

 When app is closed and notification is clicked on.
 The app launches twice.
 It seems that the problem comes from the PlayerNotificationManager's onPlayerStateChanged being called twice.
 Please explore the testing_memory_leaks branch for help debugging.

+## Features to Add

+App currently only allows users to download one podcast at a time.
+To implement this feature podcasts job needs to be queued in the WorkManager.